Distance: 12.5 miles

 Finally, glorious sunshine broke through the clouds as we peered down over the Tees Valley toward Great Broughton.
 The yellow rapeseed fields made for a lovely view.

 At this point we were in the heart of the Cleveland Hills, with steep ascents and descents that connected the collection of moors.
-The descent from Clay Bank Top was steep and the morning drizzle left the stones slippery so much care needed to be taken.
+The descent from Clay Bank Top was steep and the morning drizzle left the stones slippery and much care needed to be taken.